Graduate Program Accreditation

 The primary objective of the Graduate Program is to prepare students for their first career opportunity as an independent professional in our field.
-The program extends over a two-year period (five semesters) for traditional students and six to seven semesters for students needing to complete significant prerequisite coursework.
+The full-time program extends over a two-year period (five semesters) for traditional students and six to seven semesters for students needing to complete significant prerequisite coursework.
 Students have the option of a thesis or non-thesis program.
 Research opportunities are available irrespective of thesis option.
 Current and prospective students can reference the Graduate Student Handbook for expectations and information.
 We currently do not accept part-time students.

 Our program requirements meet the academic and clinical education standards for Clinical Certification in Speech-Language Pathology by the American Speech-Language-Hearing Association (ASHA).
 As a matter of policy, we require those admitted to our program to meet those certification standards.